xiaojia21190/HotWalletAutoFarm/README.md

 - **Gamee added & Oxygen improved**: Now claim the Oxygen daily reward, and check  out new game  Gamee. [read more](https://www.patreon.com/posts/weekend-updates-107599840?utm_medium=clipboard_copy&utm_source=copyLink&utm_cam paign=postshare_creator&utm_content=join_l ink)
 - **Community Member Contributes 2 More Games!**: SimpleTap & PixelTap jo in the club. [read mor e](https://www.patreon.com/posts/simpletap-107475385?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link)

-## Clever Claiming - How to Use a Virtual Browser and Python Script to Maximize Rewards 24/7
+## Clever Claiming - How to Use a Virtual Browser and Python Script to Max imize Rewards 24/7

 Many popular Telegram apps require frequent logins to maximize rewards.
 This Python scrip t utilizes Se lenium and a virtual web browser to mimic human-like interaction with the games without using programmatically triggered API calls, which might arouse suspicion.
 Designed t o run on your local computer or VPS, it automates the claim process by monitoring your account status within the app and claiming rewards at the most opportune moments.
 It operates fully automatically when properly configured, with an optional random timer offset to further emulate human behavior.